 Morphological keys are difficult to use when the specimen is damaged (old, broken, partial or otherwise not in pristine condition), is in an immature stage of development (egg, larval, juvenile, pupae, etc.).
 For these particular organisms, a species identification becomes unlikely.
 Or worse, an incorrect identification can be provided.

-DNA barcoding can solve these issues because even non-scientists can obtain identifications from tiny amounts of tissue and LifeScanner is the first solution to provide such a solution to the public.
+DNA barcoding can solve these issues because even non-scientists can obtain identifications from tiny amounts of tissue and LifeScanner is the first service to provide such a solution to the public.